karo-bioscience/course-projects/README.md

-Couse projects from Datacamp
+Couse projects from ⚙️<b>Datacamp</b>⚙️
 =================================================================================================================================

 * included texts owned by the datacamp platform (www.datacamp.com)
-* all code was written by me while following the project outlines
+* all code was written by me while following the project outlines OR done independently